Free Case Evaluation

 Our veterans deserve to have the best possible medical care.
 If you or a loved one is a veteran who has been mistreated by the VA, our South Carolina personal injury lawyers are prepared to help you.

 Contact our South Carolina veterans’ rights attorneys today

-The dedicated South Carolina medical malpractice attorneys of McGowan, Hood & Felder, LLC have years of experience litigating the most challenging of cases.
+The South Carolina military medical malpractice attorneys of McGowan, Hood, Felder & Phillips, LLC have years of experience litigating the most challenging of cases.
 We are ready and able to provide veterans and their families with the skill and commitment that their claim deserves.
-Call 888-302-7546 or fill out the contact form to make an appointment for a free case evaluation at one of our offices conveniently located in Rock Hill, Anderson, Sumter, Georgetown, and Columbia.
+Call 855-296-0828 or fill out the contact form to make an appointment for a free case evaluation at one of our offices conveniently located in Rock Hill, Anderson, Sumter, Georgetown, and Charleston, Greenville, and Columbia.

 - Brian Tally Inspires the VA Medical Care and Liability Improvement Act

 - Congressman Asks for Answers Regarding Death of Navy Veteran Luke Smyth

 - Whistleblower Reveals VA Attempted to Cut Waiting Lists by Making Up Fake Appointments